 “With this feature, we can look at who is going to be tasked out heavily over the next month and who has gaps we can ﬁll - so basically it just helps me run the overall business and answer questions like ‘are we understaffed or are we over staffed?” explained Bill.

-By focusing on running WSOL's operations, Accelo has given Bill and the team a lot more conﬁdence because they can now depend on a system to give them reliable data and insights.
+By focusing on running WSOL's operations, Accelo has given Bill and the team a lot more conﬁdence because they can now depend on a platform to give them reliable data and insights.
 “We have all this insight and visibility that we never had before which I could not do without.
 It is key to helping us focus on doing the best job that we can for our clients while being as productive and as efficient, as we can,” Bill explained.

 The Bottom Line